berkterek/dynamic_buffer_sample_repo/README.md

 ### Multiple Entity Spawning

-The `MultipleEntitySpawner` script shows how to spawn multiple entities using dynamic buffers efficiently.
+The `MultiMonsterSpawnerSystem` script shows how to spawn multiple entities using dynamic buffers efficiently.

 ```csharp
     [BurstCompile]